mcmoodoo/mcmoodoo/src/content/BlogPosts/my-software-development-journey.md

 I ended up rewriting the core arrange logic, boosting performance by 2000%.
 Sure, the rewrite was the senior dev’s idea, but I was the one rolling up my sleeves and doing the C++ magic—this time on Windows (sad face).

-## The next few years
+## From Assembly Lines to Concrete Lines

 My desire to travel always nudged me to look for a new city, state, country.

-First Ohio where I ended up writing

-Ohio
-San Diego: career cast PHP, MySQL, terminal, vim.
-Chicago: C# codebase back end hosted on AWS.
+### Ohio — Assembly Lines and Real-Time Data

+When I started working at the Kenworth Plant in Ohio—where a brand-new semi came off the line every eight minutes—I noticed how much time workers lost just trying to get updates from other stations.
+I pulled raw PLC data into MS SQL Server, cleaned and parsed it with stored procedures, functions, and views, then built a pure-JavaScript app that refreshed via XHR without full page reloads.
+We pushed the live metrics—timing, station status, and overall line health—to big screens along the mainline so workers could simply look up and know exactly what was happening across the line.

+### San Diego — Linux, Vim, and Finding My Pace

+Then came San Diego.
+I joined a small online classifieds company where most of the stack ran on PHP and Symfony.
+What I loved most was the Linux-heavy culture—my workstation was a Mac, but I had full SSH access to the Linux server racks and my own workspace there.
+That setup pushed me to sharpen my Vim workflow and get genuinely fluent with Linux.

+The pace forced me to level up fast: understanding what PMs needed, translating it quickly into code, and turning around features without friction.
+PHP wasn’t my favorite language, but its dynamic, scripting nature with some OOP made it workable.
+The only real curveball was the source control system—Perforce—strange at first, but I eventually got into the rhythm.

+I also learned Puppet, a configuration management tool that lets you define your server state once and enforce it consistently across environments.
+And I discovered how MySQL master–slave replication worked (yes, the slaves were read-only), which opened my eyes to scaling the data layer.
+Nginx handled our load balancing, and that was the first time I got to work closely with strong DevOps engineers—a huge influence on how I think about infrastructure today.

+### Chicago — Concrete, Telemetry, and Carrying the Pager

+Then came Chicago, where I joined a small startup serving the ready-mix industry by delivering telemetry and operational data to concrete companies nationwide.
+It was surprisingly fun—I even rode along with drivers to see how concrete was loaded, transported, and poured on-site.

+Every truck had an Android tablet running our app, which handled ticketing and real-time telemetry so drivers always knew their assigned jobs and customers could track their concrete en route.
+There was hardware involved too, though my world was the software.

+We ran two systems: a large legacy platform built with raw JavaScript, C#, and MS SQL Server, and a new platform with a React frontend and MongoDB.
+That also meant I was back on Windows.
+For a stretch, I was solely responsible for all software and infrastructure, which was stressful but transformative.

+I deployed, configured, and monitored AWS resources constantly.
+When traffic spikes overwhelmed our MSSQL instances, I scaled them vertically until we built more robust solutions.
+I set up deployment pipelines from GitHub to EC2, handled new domains in Route 53, and generally put out fires while keeping the systems alive.
+I leveled up fast here—both technically and operationally.

+### GE — Vibrations, C++, and High-Stakes Engineering

+Then I joined GE, working on a small four-person team building a portable condition-monitoring device for on-site engineers.
+It measured vibration in rotating machinery—turbines, compressors, pumps, motors—to detect mechanical issues before they turned into failures worth tens of millions.
+The value of the product was enormous.

+I was back to C++, writing the small, fast computations that powered the device: Fourier transforms, time- and spatial-domain analyses, and other signal-processing routines running directly on Android hardware.
+We used C# strictly for testing—mostly owned by QA, though I wrote a fair share of tests myself.
+And thankfully, the source control was back to Git.

 ## Copywriting

+Then came copywriting.
+As a kid, I loved writing—engaging stories, sharp essays, pieces teachers read aloud to the class.
+I wrote poems, even songs.
+But somewhere along the way, I set that craft aside and went all-in on math, eventually landing in a math-physics–specialized high school.

+Years later, wanting to build my own business, I figured I could help SaaS companies by writing copy for products I genuinely understood from the technical side.
+I started with website copy and technical content, and it quickly snowballed into a full marketing gig centered on inbound promotion.

+I took the craft seriously: I read books on writing, copywriting, and advertising (yes—Ogilvy), and joined a community of successful copywriters in the space.
+Most of them came from marketing backgrounds, but I soaked up everything and learned a ton from them.

-I started writing content and website copy for SaaS companies, leaning on my software engineering background.
-I quickly built a full roster of clients.
-Writing so much became exhausting—back then, LLMs didn’t exist.
-I relied on my 100+ WPM typing speed, the Hemingway app for clarity, and countless hours polishing drafts until they felt like masterpieces (or at least I thought so, ha!).
+I built a full roster of SaaS clients and wrote constantly.
+This was before LLMs existed, so everything was manual.
+I leaned on my 100+ WPM typing speed, the Hemingway app for clarity, and countless late nights polishing drafts until they felt like masterpieces—or at least I convinced myself they were.
+Writing at that volume was exhausting, but it sharpened my thinking and my ability to communicate technical ideas with precision.

-## From coding to technical writing
+## The unexpected return to writing

-I walked in to find API reference docs being assembled manually—things humans really weren’t meant to do.
-These docs should have been generated automatically from OpenAPI and Swagger specs via CI/CD, across more than 30 repositories, each owned by a different team.
+I walked in to find API reference docs being assembled manually—tasks humans were never meant to do.
+These docs should have been generated automatically from OpenAPI and Swagger specs through CI/CD, especially with more than 30 repositories owned by different teams.
+Instead, everything was stitched together by hand.

-I wasn’t just writing docs — I was deep in the code.
-I pulled from dozens of repositories, built projects locally, and wired CI/CD pipelines that generated OpenAPI specs straight into our documentation.
-Somewhere along the way, “writing” started to feel a lot like engineering.

-But what really shaped me were the customer calls.
-Sitting with teams from Goldman Sachs or Morgan Stanley, walking them through APIs I’d documented, I saw how clarity could make or break adoption.
-It taught me that great software isn’t just about elegant code — it’s about making complexity understandable.
+I was hired as a Senior Technical Writer with an engineering background.
+The team was made up of writers, but they needed someone who could own API documentation end-to-end, streamline spec generation, and raise the quality of user guides, tutorials, and code samples so they actually spoke to developers.
+The docs were missing authority and clarity, and the company needed someone who understood both engineering and writing.
+My blend of software experience and copywriting made me an unusual—but perfect—fit.

+Once onboarded, I quickly learned the real issue: most of the docs were outdated (as happens everywhere), and the OpenAPI/Swagger files didn’t reflect the actual deployed software.
+That meant the API reference was… politely put, inaccurate.
+Customers trying to integrate programmatically were furious.
+Their auto-generated SDKs never worked out of the box.
+Routes were broken, parameters were wrong, endpoints were missing, and the response descriptions were often misleading or incomplete.

+There was a lot to fix.
+This is where my background across languages, systems, and frameworks became invaluable.
+I dove into the engineering repos—reading code, tracing logic, and updating annotations so the generated specs matched reality.
+I proposed generating OpenAPI files as part of each team’s CI/CD pipeline.
+At first it was optional, purely informational.
+Eventually, we enforced it: the build failed if the spec didn’t generate cleanly.
+Engineers hated it, and it was painful for everyone—but that pain spared our customers from far worse.

+As the specs stabilized, I turned my attention to migrating the reference docs to a new platform already used by DevRel.
+Other doc teams had begun moving there, but their migrations were smaller in scope.
+I asked for approval to move our much larger doc set, and after two weeks of discussion, got the green light.

+It took two weeks to prepare the entire migration and another two to wait for the scheduled cutover.
+We moved everything to Docusaurus v2 and launched the new site at pan.dev, retiring the old one within a month.

+I wasn’t just writing docs—I was deep in the code, shaping pipelines, and making documentation an engineering asset instead of an afterthought.
+And the customer calls with teams like Goldman Sachs and Morgan Stanley drove it home: clarity isn’t a luxury.
+It determines whether a product gets adopted or abandoned.

 ## The Pivot: Diving into Web3

-In 2023, I quit my job to roam the world and hack at every possible Web3 hackathon, while attending conferences like EthCC, DevCon, SmartCon, and Consensus.
+In 2023, I quit my job, packed a backpack, and started hopping between Web3 hackathons and conferences—EthCC, DevCon, SmartCon, Consensus—anything that would let me learn, build, and meet other obsessed engineers.

-My first win came in Brussels, teaming up with an Italian developer I met on Discord—we took third place and $3k.
-I was hooked.
+My first win came in Brussels, where I paired up with an Italian developer I’d only met on Discord.
+We took third place and $3K, and that tiny victory flipped a switch in me.

-Later that year, at EthGlobal Bangkok, I teamed up with two DeFi enthusiasts and won bounties from CowSwap, Euler, Pyth, and Brevis, totaling nearly $9k.
+Later that year in Bangkok, I teamed up with two DeFi enthusiasts at EthGlobal and won bounties from CowSwap, Euler, Pyth, and Brevis—nearly $9K in total.

-But my proudest win was EthGlobal NYC, building solo in the Uniswap Foundation v4 hooks track.
-I created a custom pool for rebasing tokens—ETH/stETH—pivoting constantly over 72 hours and iterating even while working alone.
-The rebasing idea came from a UF judge, and I started it just twenty hours before submission.
+But the moment I’m most proud of was EthGlobal NYC.
+It was a 36-hour hackathon, and I spent the first 24 pivoting—throwing out idea after idea until nothing felt right.
+Then one of the Uniswap Foundation judges mentioned an angle involving rebasing tokens, and it clicked: an ETH/stETH rebasing pool built on v4 hooks.

+I sketched the design, hacked together a quick prototype to prove it could work, and then built the entire project solo in the final 10 hours.
+Chaotic, exhausting, and somehow exactly the kind of challenge I love.
+The project ended up winning 3rd place from the Uniswap Foundation, and it’s still the build I’m most proud of.

 _What's your software development journey?
 I'd love to hear about the turning points and lessons that shaped your path.
 Feel free to reach out on [Twitter](https://x.com/mcmoodoo) or connect on [LinkedIn](https://linkedin.com/in/yourprofile)._